tedchain/tedchain-technology/README.md

 - ``storage:provider``: Value defining how to cache anchors locally.
 Currently, the only supported value is ``SQLite`` and caches data locally in a SQLite database.
 - ``storage:path``: The path of the local anchor cache database, relative to the ``wwwroot/App_Data`` folder.

-Openchain modules
+Tedchain modules
 =================

-Openchain uses an extensible architecture where modules can be swapped in and out depending on the functionality needed.
+Tedchain uses an extensible architecture where modules can be swapped in and out depending on the functionality needed.
 Modules are selected by:

 - Referencing the appropriate package in the ``project.json`` file.
 Packages are then pull automatically from NuGet.
 - Referencing the module in ``config.json``.